Biden, Harris offering solace to grieving Asian Americans

 The White House said Biden and Harris will meet Friday with Asian American state legislators and other community leaders about racist rhetoric and actions against Asian Americans and Pacific Islanders.
 Biden also will visit the Centers for Disease Control and Prevention’s main campus in Atlanta.

-The number of Black and Latino voters far outnumber Asian American voters nationally and in Georgia, but the AAPI population is growing at a faster rate.
+Black and Latino voters far outnumber Asian American voters nationally and in Georgia, but the Asian American and Pacific Islander population is growing at a faster rate.
 Out of Georgia’s 7.3 million-plus registered voters, more than 300,000 identify as Asian American or Pacific Islander, according to data from the Asian American Advocacy Fund.

 Democrats’ coordinated 2020 campaign in Georgia — the joint effort of Biden’s campaign and state Democrats — tailored a turnout effort specifically to Asian American and Pacific Islanders.
 The Advocacy Fund analysis concluded that more than 185,000 voted in 2020, a 63% increase from four years prior.
 Biden ultimately won the state by fewer than 13,000 votes out of almost 5 million cast.
 Democrats also forced two Senate runoffs that they ultimately won, giving the party control of the chamber.